 Another aggressively treaded mud tyre, Coopers Discoverer range are notoriously tough to beat and as an all-round package, they’re one of the best options on the market.

 These tyres offer incredible traction across a multitude of terrains including sand and snow as well as mud.
 The white sidewall lettering also gives them a distinctive classic look.

 Buy these Cooper tyres from Amazon here: https://amzn.to/3hzVSTe

 They have the expected drawbacks compared to the tamer all-terrain tyre but each of the above mud tyres would see you well on the most extreme off-road adventures.

 Just remember to always have your spare wheel also wrapped in good quality rubber ready to go at a moment’s notice.

 After all, it’s the unpredictability of off-roading is what makes it such an enjoyable endeavour.

-Check out our BMW M3 review post for our review of performance road tyres.
+If you’re more interested in keeping your wheels on the black stuff, you might want to check out our BMW M3 review post for our thoughts on performance road tyres.

 Disclaimer: This post contains affiliate links.